28th October 2017

 Some people have kept their dogs outside during summer to encourage them to keep their winter coat and, as a result, keep their shedding to a minimum.
 This can be dangerous for your pet’s health, as some breeds are not meant to be kept outside, and this will more than likely be unsuccessful in stopping your pet shedding anyway.

 Another common trick to stop shedding is to shave your pet, especially during the warmer months.
 This isn’t usually a good solution.
 Your dog’s coat acts like its own personal insulation, keeping them warm when it’s cold and cool when it’s hot.
 It also acts as a barrier against conditions such as sunburn and skin cancer.

 Unless your dog has a skin condition or a medical reason, we wouldn’t suggest shaving your dog as their coat is crucial to keeping them healthy.

 Although you can’t stop your pet from shedding, you can take some steps to make sure that their fur doesn’t take over your home.

 Grooming is really important, as it will help lift the dead hairs from your pet’s coat.
 If you groom your pet outside, you can help keep as much fur from inside your home as possible.

 Feeding your dog a healthy, balanced diet will also help to keep their coat in tip top shape.
 Food with omega 3 fatty acids and zinc will help reduce the amount of hair loss.

 Finally, try and keep your pets stress levels to a minimum, not only is it important to keep your pet happy but any stress related illnesses can cause your dog to lose their hair at a faster rate, leaving you with more hoovering!

 So as you can see, there are many breeds that lose their coats, with many more shedding breeds just missing out on our top five.
-If you have any questions on your pet’s hair loss, speak to your local vet and take a look at our dog insurance page to find out if we can help protect your family pet.
+But as always, if you have any questions on your pet’s hair loss, speak to your local vet who will be able to advise you.